 Items taken into account from comparable companies and funds include, but are not necessarily limited to, base compensation, bonus compensation, stock option awards, restricted stock awards, carried interest and other compensation.
-In addition to actual levels of cash and equity related compensation practices.
+In addition to actual levels of cash and equity related compensation, the Compensation Committee also considers other approaches comparable companies are taking with regard to overall executive compensation practices.
 Such items include, but are not necessarily limited to, the use of employment agreements for certain employees, the mix of cash and equity compensation, and certain corporate and executive performance measures that are established to achieve longer term total return for stockholders.
 Finally, in addition to analyzing comparable companies and funds, the Compensation Committee also evaluates the relative cost structure of the Company as compared to the entire BDC sector, including internally and externally managed BDCs, as well as other private funds.